anusha-devulapally/Computer-Vision-projects/README.md

 # Computer-Vision-projects
-This repository contains the projects which i did in my way to learn computer vision.
+This repository contains the projects which i am planning to do everyday in computer vision